 Africa has a lot of great countries where you can go on safari.
-We’ve put together a list of four of them where you can enjoy world-class African safari.
+We’ve put together a list of five of them where you can enjoy world-class African safari.

 Find inspiration here to help you decide which safari country is the best one for you.